saenuma/pickers/README.md

 # pickers

-a file and color picker for embedding as binary
+a file and color picker for embedding as an executable.

+## Why this project

+Other dialogs give problems while embedding in snapcraft. zenity for instance increases the size of the build by about 120MB.

+This project provides a static build.

 ## file picker
 The file picker is called fpicker.
 It is quite basic